 It’s no good, I give into the sensation and my hand shoots up requesting permission to go to the cubicle of pain.

 I enter the cubicle like a boy heading into the headmasters office for six-of-the-best.
 I enter and my enemy is there innocently hanging from the dispenser roll.
 I hesitantly lock the door behind me and drop my trousers before carefully placing my bum on the chilly black toilet seat.

 Business completed and poo flushed away.
 I shiver as I know this is when the innocent looking enemy bursts into life and inflicts punishment that will torment me for hours.
 I reel-off a strip and my hand shakes like I’m receiving an electric shock.
 I wipe and cringe as the feeling of sandpaper runs on my bum.
 One strip is not enough and I reel off another strip; coarse grade sandpaper inflicting more pain on my innocent bum!

-I exit the cubicle of pain walking like I’ve been shot in the bum.
+I exit the cubicle of pain walking like I’ve been shot in the bottom.
 I get back to my desk and sit down gingerly.
-I can hear my torturer on the roll giggling away in the distance.
+I can hear my torturer on the roll giggling-away in the distance.

 Where was the Andrex dog to save my bum?

 Dr Izal you are wicked!
-You showed no remorse – the pain from your torture session lasted for hours!
+You showed no remorse and the pain from your torture session lasted for hours!
 You should be banned from all school toilets and your toilet surgery shut down!
-Dr Izal – I’m glad I’ll never ever set-foot in your cubicle of pain again!
+Dr Izal, I’m glad I’ll never ever set-foot in your cubicle of pain again!